dfarquharson/dfarquharson.github.io/resume.md

 ## Background

-I am a software engineer completely fascinated by the theory and practice of Computer Science looking to apply and grow my skills in a focused, enthusiastic environment.
+I am a software engineer completely fascinated by the theory and practice of Computer Science looking to apply and grow my skills in a focused, collaborative, enthusiastic environment.

 ## Education